nuggie86/First-Project/README.md

 The live link can be found here - https://github.com/nuggie86/First-Project

 ## Credits
+- I would like to give credit to Kasia and my mentor Miguel, This has only have been possible with their guidance, support, and positivity throughout, I would also like the give credit to all the very helpful members on slack.
 ### Content
 - The text and information on the home page was acquired from [Hillspet.com](https://www.hillspet.com/dog-care/dog-breeds/boxer)
 - The Facebook, Twitter, and Instagram icons in the footer were taken from [Font Awesome](https://fontawesome.com/)